 Regardless of what you call it, the Armada is an old school, body-on-frame SUV.
 It’s not as refined as modern crossovers, like the popular Rogue, but it can also go places that they can only dream of driving to.
 It’s equipped with four-wheel drive, a low range gear, and a 5.6-liter V8 engine rated at 390 horsepower and 394 pound-feet of torque.
 Nissan claims this hulking SUV can tow up to 8,500 pounds when it’s properly equipped.

 The Armada isn’t just a big brute.
-Thanks to its enormous footprint, it has seating for up to eight across three rows.
-Nissan also equipped the Armada with some simple but handy tech features, such as a video rearview mirror and an alert system that reminds the driver if anything (like kids or pets) is left in the rear seats.
+Thanks to its enormous footprint, it has seating for up to eight passengers across three rows.
+Nissan also equipped the Armada with some handy but straightforward tech features.
+You’ll find a video rearview mirror and an alert system that reminds the driver if you leave anything (like kids or pets) in the rear seats.
 General Motors was admittedly the first to offer both features, but they make a lot of sense in a big three-seat SUV like the Armada.
+For parents of young children especially, this tech offers peace of mind whether you’re on road or off.

-The Armada is also available with an 8-inch touchscreen and 13-speaker Bose audio system.
-An optional rear-seat DVD entertainment system with dual 8-inch monitors, USB, HDMI, and VTR ports, plus wireless headphones can help pacify children and teens on longer trips.
+The is also available with an 8-inch touchscreen and 13-speaker Bose audio system.
+An optional rear-seat DVD entertainment system with dual 8-inch monitors, USB, HDMI, and VTR ports, plus wireless headphones, can pacify both young children and teens on longer trips.
 Nissan also offers an array of driver-assist features and a 360-degree camera system.
-It’s basically everything you’d want from a family SUV, but with added off-road capability.
+It’s basically everything you’d want from a full-size family SUV, but with added off-road capability.

 How we test